 - Applying for a summer fellowship

 Students should start developing project ideas with their faculty mentor, the DLA fellow and DLA librarian, as well as the reference librarian as early as December or January.
 Students are strongly encouraged to submit the proposal to the program director by the middle of February for feedback and revisions.
+Applications are due on March 1.
 Proposals are considered by the Mellon Executive Committee, which makes the final decisions.
 Applicants will be notified of their application status by the beginning of spring break.
-Students apply through the online form and should be prepared to include the following elements:
+Students apply through the online form and should be prepared to include the following elements, in the following order:

 - Student name(s), ID number, name of mentor, project title, 150-word abstract, research start and end dates, requested research funds ($358 per week) for up to eight weeks, travel costs and itemized travel expenses, campus housing and academic building access needs

 - Description of project goals, research question and method